eduardotaveiga/Data-Science---Marketing-analysis/README.md

 ## Results

-Check out the final report! *work in progress*
+Check out my final report: https://cloud.datapane.com/apps/E7PKMq3/data-science-project-marketing-report/

 But, if you want more code detailed information, see the jupyter notebooks or the following google colab notebooks: